-Computers and networks can provide access to resources on and off campus, as well as the ability to communicate with other users worldwide.
-Such access is a privilege and requires that individual users act responsibly.
-Users must respect others' rights, respect the integrity of the systems and related physical resources, and comply with all relevant laws, regulations, and contractual obligations.
-Under federal and state laws, students may have rights to access information about themselves contained in computer files.
+Computers and networks can provide access to resources both on and off campus, as well as the ability to communicate with other users worldwide.
+This access is a privilege and requires responsible behavior from each user.
+Users must respect the rights of others, maintain the integrity of the systems and related physical resources, and comply with all applicable laws, regulations, and contractual obligations.

+Under federal and state laws, students have rights to access information about themselves contained in computer files.
 Files may be subject to search under court order.
-In addition, system administrators may access user files in order to protect the integrity of computer systems.
-For example, following organizational guidelines, system administrators may access or examine files or accounts that are suspected of unauthorized use or misuse, or that have been compromised in any way.
+Additionally, system administrators may access user files in order to protect the integrity of computer systems.
+For example, system administrators, following organizational guidelines, may access or examine files or accounts suspected of unauthorized use, misuse, or any form of compromise.